p0mvn/hypersplit/README.md

 ## Overview

+HyperSplit is a bill splitting mobile app built on crypto rails that enables instant settlement.
+No more chasing friends for money or waiting for bank transfers - split & settle immediately.

 HyperSplit lets friends split expenses with crypto-native settlement.
 It models each bill as a subgraph in a global debt graph, supports collaborative editing and confirmations, and executes on-chain payments.
 Users authenticate with Privy (SMS OTP → embedded wallet), can on-ramp from Base (ETH) to Hyperliquid (USDT) via LiFi, and settle debts on Hyperliquid.
 Hyperliquid Names are used for human‑readable identities; users can purchase a name and assign it to their Privy account.
 All chain RPC calls are performed via Alchemy.

 Key capabilities: